An Introduction

 I have had a rush of responses so far , particularly from photographers about their own archives.
 So options for ‘parting with your art’ (or art library) is of interest.

 Why am I doing this?
-Awhile back — after a few of my contemporaries passed away — I thought Id rather know where my stuff was going and not leave it to others.
+A while back — after a few of my contemporaries passed away — I thought Id rather know where my stuff was going and not leave it to others.
 Like bush fires its best to have a plan as life doesn’t always go quite as expected.
 But it is also emotional as the books are also about aspirations and seeming to erase my personal history.

-the above photograph was taken while I was looking towards the beach on which Max Dupain took the Sunbaker.
+the photograph above was taken while I was looking towards the beach on which Max Dupain took the Sunbaker.

 For more on Parting With Your Art — - click here